myseq/kev-catalog/README.md

-# kev-catalog
+# kev-catalog.py
 A simple tool to query CISA's KEV catalog.
 This tool is written in Python to shows the top-N vendors and the top-N vulnerable products found in the CISA's KEV.
 It also can search a specific CVE or keyword in the KEV json file.

-You also can save the JSON file from CISA website, and perform local search from this tool.
+You also can save the JSON file from CISA website, and perform local search with this tool.

 ## Setup
 ```